magentabusiness/magentabusiness.github.io/_includes/templates/install/rpi-db-postgresql.md

 {% capture postgresql-info %}
-ThingsBoard team recommends to use PostgreSQL for development and production environments with reasonable load (< 5000 msg/sec).
+IoT Hub team recommends to use PostgreSQL for development and production environments with reasonable load (< 5000 msg/sec).
-Many cloud vendors support managed PostgreSQL servers which is a cost-effective solution for most of ThingsBoard instances.
+Many cloud vendors support managed PostgreSQL servers which is a cost-effective solution for most of IoT Hub instances.
 {% endcapture %}
 {% include templates/info-banner.md content=postgresql-info %}